Wakashima Gonshirō: Early life and career

 Wakashima was born in Ichikawa-city, Chiba, under the name of Katō Daigorō (加藤大五郎).
-His date of birth has been dated either August 2, 1874 or January 19, 1876.
-Known for his large body, he was recruited by former Tokyo-sumo ōzeki Wakashima Kyuzaburō and started wrestling in Tokyo under the shikona, or ring name, of Matsuwaka (松若).
+His date of birth has been dated either August 2, 1874, or January 19, 1876.
+Known for his large body, he was recruited by former Tokyo-sumo ōzeki Wakashima Kyūzaburō and started wrestling in Tokyo under the shikona, or ring name, of Matsuwaka (松若).
 His master died while he was promoted to juryō, and he had to be transferred to Tomozuna stable.

-While touring in Ōgaki, Gifu Prefecture, he was hit by the Great Nōbi Earthquake and was only alive thanks to the efforts of his brother, Tatekō, who however died in the earthquake.
+While touring in Ōgaki, Gifu Prefecture, he was hit by the Great Nōbi Earthquake and was only alive thanks to the efforts of his brother, Tatekō, who died in the earthquake.
 To pay homage to his brother, Matsuwaka changed his shikona to Tatekō (楯甲).
 He reached the top makuuchi division in 1896, peaking at maegashira 7 and never reaching sanyaku.

 Tatekō was really popular among the public.
 Being renown as handsome, and having a good voice, he was popular with the ladies and was a regular member of the pleasure quarters.
 This affected his training and Tatekō never practiced much.
 In the hope of arousing a burst of pride in Tatekō, his master transmitted to him his master's old shikona: Wakashima (若島).
 After he contracted smallpox and was unable to budge, he escaped from Tokyo-sumo, cut his topknot, and entered the Kusakaze stable in Kyoto, then moved to the Nakamura stable in Osaka, where he settled.

-In the Osaka Sumo Association, Wakashima knew a rapid ascent.
+In the Osaka Sumo Association, Wakashima ascended rapidly.
 He was quickly promoted to komusubi and reached the ōzeki rank in 1901.